crocket77/weather-monitor/README.md

 This is the Weather monitor that can help you know what the weather will be wherever you are going.

-Enter a city and you will get the weather,
+Enter a city and you will get the current and future weather conditions along with temperature, humidity, wind speed, and the UV index.